Unsupervised Domain Adaptation for Low-dose CT Reconstruction via Bayesian Uncertainty Alignment: Experiments and Analyses

 \subsection{Implement Details}

-The proposed robust cross-domain CT reconstruction model is implemented by Pytorch and BayesianTorch\footnote{https://github.com/IntelLabs/bayesian-torch}.
+The proposed UAD framework for LDCT reconstruction is implemented by Pytorch and BayesianTorch\footnote{https://github.com/IntelLabs/bayesian-torch}.
 We adopt mean-field variational inference (MFVI)\cite{graves2011practical} for the analytical approximation of the Bayesian layer, where the parameters are characterized by fully factorized Gaussian distribution endowed by variational parameters $\mu$ and $\sigma$, \textit{i.e.} $q_{\theta}(w) := \mathcal{N}(w|\mu,\sigma).$ By using BayesianTorch, deterministic neural networks can be transformed easily into their Bayesian versions.
 For the parameter settings of Bayesian weight priors, empirical Bayes using DNN (MOPED) \cite{krishnan2020specifying} method is used, where the initial perturbation factor $\delta$ for the weight to 0.1.
 The number of MC sampling during training is set to 10 empirically.
 The parameters of the overall model are updated by Adam optimizer with the learning rate as $1\times 10^{-4}$.
-The number of the mini-batch is set to 32.
-For each robust cross-domain task, the training set consists of the paired LDCT/NDCT data in the training set of the source domain and the LDCT data in the training set of the target domain.
-The important hyperparameters of our proposed method, including $\beta_{1}$ and $\beta_{2}$, are selected on the validation set of the source domain.
-Specifically, $\beta_{1}$ and $\beta_{2}$ are set to 10 and 0.001 for two robust cross-domain tasks, respectively.
-Moreover, the robust cross-domain performance of the model is evaluated on the testing set of the target domain.
+The number of the mini-batch is set to 8 with a patch size of 256$\times$256.
+All datasets have been preprocessed to clip between [-1000,400] Hounsfield Unit (HU) and normalized to [0,1].
+The epoch is set to 50.
+During the training phase in each cross-domain task, \texttt{AAPM-16} dataset is the source domain (using paired LDCT/NDCT images) and \texttt{AAPM-A}/\texttt{AAPM-B}/\texttt{ISICDM-20} dataset is respectively as the target domain (using LDCT images only).
+The important hyperparameters (including $\beta_{1}$, $\beta_{2}$, and $\beta_{3}$) and model selection are conducted by test-domain validation by following \cite{zhang2023adanpc}.
+Specifically, for \texttt{AAPM-A}, \texttt{AAPM-B}, and \texttt{ISICDM-20} datasets, $\beta_{1}$ is set to 1, 0.01, and 0.1. $\beta_{2}$ is set to 10, 1, and 1. $\beta_{3}$ is set to 100, 1, and 0.1.